inbo/tutorials/content/tutorials/database_conventions/index.md

 ---
-title: "Database conventions"
+title: "Database conventions (MS SQL Server)"
 description: "These are INBO database conventions.
-This page is intended for those who design (ms-SQL Server)databases for their project."
+This page is intended for those who design (MS SQL Server) databases for their project."
 authors: [gertvanspaendonk, joloos, fredericpiesschaert]
 date: 2019-07-04
 categories: ["styleguide", "databases"]